The Golden Slipper, York

-The Golden Slipper is a Grade II listed pub in the city centre of York, England.
+The Golden Slipper is a Grade II listed public house on Goodramgate in the city centre of York, England.

-The pub lies on Goodramgate.
 It was originally constructed about 1500 as a house, with the north-eastern half the building dating from this period.
-This section is three storeys high and timber-framed.
+This section has three storeys and is timber-framed.
 Its facade is jettied to the street, and rendered over.
 To its right, it originally overhung an alleyway, but the neighbouring Royal Oak has since extended into this space.
-In the 18th century, it was extended to the rear, in brick, with an attic added to this section in the 19th century.
+In the 18th century it was extended to the rear in brick, with an attic added to this section in the 19th century.